-With this said, while the 50 Black Friday shopping tips listed here can certainly help you shop smarter, happier, and safer this Black Friday, it can also help streamline your Holiday shopping so that you get to spend more time with those you cherish.
+Our Black Friday Cheat Sheet will help you shop smarter, happier, and safer this Black Friday, as well as help you streamline your Holiday shopping so that you get to spend more time with those you cherish.
 And when it comes down to it, that’s what the season is really all about.

 The Best Ways to Prepare for Black Friday